top of page

 3-6 June, 2025

-Faizan Sahigara will attend the 21st International workshop on QSAR in Environmental and Health Sciences in Milan, Italy
+Faizan Sahigara attended the 21st International workshop on QSAR in Environmental and Health Sciences in Milan, Italy

 16-20 March, 2025